‘This is for real’ - journeyman Aliu sparks hockey reckoning

-“It was a spur of the moment kind of thing,” Aliu explained during an interview at a Toronto-area gym where the 30-year-old works out to stay in shape in case a team gives him one more shot at playing.
+“It was a spur of the moment kind of thing,” Aliu explained during an interview this past week at a gym near Toronto.
+A few highway exits from his home, this is where the 30-year-old works out to stay in shape in case some team gives him one more shot at playing.

-The tweets went viral and soon the text messages were piling up for Aliu.
+The tweets went viral, and missed calls and text messages were piling up when Aliu returned.

 “I was like, `Woah, like this is for real,’” he said.